nemoeriksson/template/README.md

     return {};
 }) satisfies PageServerLoad;

 // Inside here we define all the actions we use.
-The "default" is not needed and it can be named anything just like a normal function but it's important to remember this named needs to be the same inside the form action attribute. export const actions: Actions = {
+The "default" is not needed and it can be named anything just like a normal function but it's important to remember that this name needs to be the same inside the form action attribute. export const actions: Actions = {
     default: async({request})=>{
         const data = await request.formData();